AXIHIXA/Memo/notes/cpp/translation_and_loading_toolchain.md

       - On systems that support dynamic linking, this overrides \-pie and prevents linking with the shared libraries.
       - On other systems, this option has no effect.
     - \-shared
-      - Produce a shared object which can then be linked with other objects to form an executable.
+      - **Produce a shared object** `.so` which can then be linked with other objects to form an executable.
+        - Note that, to create **static archieves** `.a`, we need another tool called `ar`
+          - The GNU ar program creates, modifies, and extracts from archives
       - Not all systems support this option.
       - For predictable results, you must also specify the same set of options used for compilation (\-fpic, \-fPIC, or model suboptions) when you specify this linker option.
     - \-Xlinker *option*